meiersi-da/cips/cip-CC-FEE-REMOVAL/cip-CC-FEE-REMOVAL.md

 Deprecate `ValidatorRight` contracts and no longer require them to collect validator rewards.

-Change the automatic reward collection mechanism in the Splice Wallet to select the user's validator activity records instead of the validator operator party's activity records.
+Change the automatic reward collection mechanism in the Splice Wallet to select only the user's own validator activity records instead of all validator activity records for which there exists a `ValidatorRight` listing the user as the validator operator party.

 ### Drop CC Fees for TransferPreapproval